kubernetes-sigs/kubebuilder/designs/extensible-cli-and-scaffolding-plugins-phase-2.md

   // Command holds the command that gets executed by the plugin such as init, create api, etc.
   Command       string                   `json:"command"`

-  // Help contains the plugin specific help text that the plugin returns to kubebuilder when it receives
+  // Metadata contains the plugin specific help text that the plugin returns to Kubebuilder when it receives
   // `--help` flag from Kubebuilder.
-  Help          string                   `json:"help,omitempty"`
+  Metadata plugin.SubcommandMetadata `json:"metadata"`

   // APIVersion defines the versioned schema of the PluginResponse that will be written back to kubebuilder.
   // Initially, this will be marked as alpha (v1alpha1).